D.A.R.B. Insurance Services, Inc.

 The transfer of the insured's right of recovery to the insurance company is

 known as subrogation.
-This condition allows the insurance company to
+This condition allows the insurance company to pay

-the Transfer of Right of Recovery Against Others To Us.
+of Right of Recovery Against Others To Us.

 What is the difference between Primary and Excess Insurance?